markmo/dltemplate/README.rst

 26. Using a Markov Decision Process to solve an RL problem.
 27. Building a chatbot using a sequence-to-sequence model approach.
 28. Basic principles of Q-Learning
+29. Tips and tricks to train a Deep Q-Learning Network - Frame Buffer, Experience Replay

 Datasets